Article Page

 Step 1:How to Execute a Valid Declaration Step-by-Step

-Create another sequence of three or more cards.
-This can be a Pure Sequence or an Impure Sequence (where a Joker replaces one card).
-Example: 7$\diamondsuit$ 8$\diamondsuit$ [Joker] is a valid impure sequence.
+Form another sequence of three or more cards.
+This can be a natural sequence or an impure one using a Printed Joker or Wild Joker to fill a gap.

 Step 5:Step 4: The Final Discard